Tuggerah railway station

 Tuggerah railway station is located on the Main Northern line in New South Wales, Australia.
-It serves the northern Central Coast suburb of Tuggerah, opening in 1890.
+It serves the northern Central Coast suburb of Tuggerah, opening in 1890 as Tuggerah Lakes.
+It was renamed Tuggerah on 1 January 1891.
 A pair of passing loops were added north of the station in 1948.
 These were removed in December 1995.
 The station was rebuilt in the 1990s.

+In April 2025, an accessibility upgrade was completed, which involved the installation of lifts and a new footbridge linking the two platforms.

-Platforms & services
+Platforms and services

 Tuggerah has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
 Peak-hour services travel from Central to Wyong via the North Shore line.

 Transport links

-Busways operate seven routes via Tuggerah station:
+Busways operates seven bus routes via Tuggerah station, under contract to Transport for NSW: